syncfusion-content/blazor-docs/blazor/pivot-table/tips-and-tricks-for-best-practices.md

 For more information on implementing the server-side engine in the pivot table, you can refer to the documentation [here](https://blazor.syncfusion.com/documentation/pivot-table/server-side-pivot-engine).

-## Enhancing performance of Pivot Table in WASM application
+## Enhancing performance of pivot table in WASM application

-Improving the performance of a Blazor Pivot Table in WebAssembly (WASM) requires more than just built-in features.
-This section provides performance guidelines for using the Syncfusion Pivot Table component efficiently in Blazor WebAssembly application.
-The best practice or guidelines for general framework Blazor WebAssembly performance can be found [here](https://learn.microsoft.com/en-us/aspnet/core/blazor/performance?view=aspnetcore-8.0).
+This section provides performance guidelines for using the Syncfusion Pivot Table component efficiently in the Blazor WebAssembly application, besides built-in features.
+The best practices or guidelines for general framework Blazor WebAssembly performance can be found [here](https://learn.microsoft.com/en-us/aspnet/core/blazor/performance?view=aspnetcore-8.0).

 ### Avoid unnecessary component renders

-During Blazor diffing algorithm, every cell of the Pivot Table component and its child component will be checked for re-rendering.
-For instance, having **EventCallBack** on the application or Pivot Table will check every child component once event callback is completed.
+During Blazor diffing algorithm, every cell of the pivot table component and its child component will be checked for re-rendering.
+For instance, having **EventCallBack** on the application or pivot table will check every child component once event callback is completed.

-You can have fine-grained control over Pivot Table component rendering.
-The **PreventRender** method helps you to avoid unnecessary re-rendering of the Pivot Table component.
-This method internally overrides the **ShouldRender** method of the Pivot Table to prevent rendering.
+You can have fine-grained control over pivot table component rendering.
+The **PreventRender** method helps you to avoid unnecessary re-rendering of the pivot table component.
+This method internally overrides the **ShouldRender** method of the pivot table to prevent rendering.

 In the following example:

 * The **PreventRender** method is called in the **IncrementCount** method, which is a click event callback.

-* Now, Pivot Table component will not be a part of the rendering which happens because of the click event and **currentCount** alone will get updated.
+* Now, pivot table component will not be a part of the rendering which happens because of the click event and **currentCount** alone will get updated.

 ```cshtml
 @using Syncfusion.Blazor.PivotView